 Shortly after that, I was introduced to Phillip, Liz’s model for Jesus Christ.
 He was also very pleasant and had a very calm and quiet personality.
 As we sat in the lobby, he shared with us a few of the experiences he had had while being the model for Christ.

 We opened the shoot with a prayer then went out to a nearby field that would serve as the backdrop for the painting.

 About ten minutes into the shoot, Nichole said that she needed a break.
 She said that she wasn’t feeling the emotion that Liz was aiming for in the painting.
 So while Liz and Robert took a break, Nichole sat quietly next to Phillip and the two of them started talking.

 Since I was there to film, I left my videocamera on.
-While I couldn’t hear much of their conversation (nor was I trying to), I could tell that Phillip was sharing personal stories and experiences from his own life and his own conversion to the Church.
+While I couldn’t hear much of their conversation (nor was I trying to), I could tell that Phillip was sharing personal stories and experiences from his own life and his own conversion.
 Tugging at the grass beneath her, Nichole would occasionally ask a question or two and Phillip would calmly respond.
 After a few minutes, Nichole signaled that she was ready and the photo shoot continued.

-She leaned back into Phillip and he wrapped his arms around her…and then the tears came.
+She leaned back into Phillip and he wrapped his arms around her…and the tears started rolling down.
 The video below reveals some of the emotions behind the painting “The Lost Sheep” coupled with a powerful interview of the artist, Liz Lemon Swindle.